Alam2002/Water-level-indicator-/README.md

 # Water-level-indicator-
-Water level indicator with alarm made with logic gates
+Water level indicator with alarm made with logic gates(lab projects of cse260)